 The POWs received three meals, mainly rice, a day.
 For breakfast, they were fed a half cup of soupy rice and occasionally some type of coffee.
 Lunch each day was a half of a mess kit of steamed rice and a half cup of sweet potato soup.
 They received the same meal for dinner.
 All meals were served outside regardless of the weather.
 By May 1, the food had improved a little with the issuing of a little wheat flour, some native beans, and a small issue of coconut oil.
 About once every ten days, 3 or 4 small calves were brought into the camp.
 When meat was given out, there was only enough for one-fourth of the POWs to receive a piece that was an inch square.
 A native potato, the camote, was given to the POWs, but most were rotten and thrown out.
 The POWs had to post guards to prevent other POWs from eating them.
 The camp had a Black Market and POWs who had money could buy a small can of fish from the guards for $5.00.

 Work details were sent out on a daily basis.
 Each day, the American doctors gave a list of names to the Japanese of the POWs who were healthier enough to work.
 If the quota of POWs needed to work could not be met, the Japanese put those POWs who were sick but could walk, to work.
-These men returned to the camp and often died after they returned.
 The death rate among the POWs reached 50 men dying a day.
-The Japanese finally acknowledge that they had to do something, so they opened a new POW camp at Cabanatuan.
+The Japanese finally acknowledged they had to do something, so they opened a new camp at Cabanatuan.

 Dear Mrs. S. Finley:

 According to War Department records, you have been designated as the emergency addressee if Private James Finley, 38,020,403, who, according to the latest information available, was serving in the Philippine Islands at the time of the final surrender.